On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Dynamics of the formal SDE

 integrating by parts to derive the last inequality.
 We thus get:

-where we have again plugged the mild formulation of $Du$.
+where we have again plugged the mild formulation of $Du$ { from \eqref{repsolPDE}}.
 Let us first prove that the first term in the above has the right order.
-Thanks to Lemma \ref{LEM_BES_NORM} (with $\eta=0$ and $\Psi =\rm{Id}$ therein) that:
+Thanks to Lemma \ref{LEM_BES_NORM} (with $\eta=0$ and $\Psi =\rm{Id}$ therein) we obtain that: {